codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 ##### Before you begin

 To authenticate through the:
-* Marketplace App: Make sure you have the [Client Key for the Codfresh App from Jira](#jira-integration-with-marketplace-app)
+* Marketplace App: Make sure you have the [Client Key for the Codefresh App from Jira](#jira-integration-with-marketplace-app)
-* Jira account: Make sure you have a [Jira account](https://www.atlassian.com/software/jira){:target="\_blank"} and the username and password for that account
+* Jira account: Make sure you have username and password for your [Jira account](https://www.atlassian.com/software/jira){:target="\_blank"}

 ##### How to
 1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select [**Pipeline Integrations**](https://g.codefresh.io/account-admin/account-conf/integration){:target="\_blank"}.
 1. Select **Atlassian Jira** and then click **Configure**.
 1. Click **Add Jira**.
-1. In the **Integration Name** field, enter a name for the integration which is used to reference it in `codefresh.yaml`.
+1. In the **Integration Name** field, enter a name for the integration which will be used to reference it in `codefresh.yaml`.
 1. To restrict access to only Codefresh admins, toggle **Allow access to all users** to OFF.
   <!--- >>When access is restricted, users **cannot** use the [CLI](https://codefresh-io.github.io/cli/){:target="\_blank"} or [API]({{site.baseurl}}/docs/integrations/codefresh-api/) to [programmatically access this Helm repository](https://codefresh-io.github.io/cli/contexts/){:target="\_blank"}.
    Otherwise, all users from all your Codefresh teams will be able to access this Helm repository with CLI commands or API calls.  -->
-1. To integrate with the Codefresh Marketplace App, click **Jira Marketplace App**:
+1. To authenticate through the Codefresh Marketplace App:
+  * Click **Jira Marketplace App**.
   * Paste the **Client Key** you generated for the Codefresh App in Jira.
-1. To integrate with your Jira account details, select **User/Pass**, and define the following:
+1. To authenticate with your Jira account details:
+  * Select **User/Pass**, and define the following:
   * **Jira URL**: The URL of your organization, for example, `https://company-name.atlassian.net`.
   * **Username**: The username of your Jira account, usually the e-mail with which you are logged in to Jira.
   * **Password**: The Jira password/token of your Jira account.